mbassiouny33/Docker-collaborative-platform/README.md

 ```

-WARNING: instead of waiting for your confirmation when SSl signature is done, the script will blindly wait for an amount of seconds and try to resume.
-Thus it might fail if the wait timer is over before letsencrypt signs your certificate.
+WARNING: instead of waiting for your confirmation when SSl signature is done, the script will try to do https requests and wait till they work.

 Example